ietf-wg-acme/acme/draft-ietf-acme-acme.md

 and a breaking change made in version -05, then there would be a challenge labeled "http-03" and one labeled "http-05" -- but not one labeled "http-04", since challenge in version -04 was compatible with one in version -04. ]]

-[[ Editor's Note: Operators SHOULD NOT issue "combinations" arrays in authorization objects that require the client to perform multiple challenges over the same type, e.g., ["http-03", "http-05"].
-Challenges within a type are testing the same capability of the domain owner, and it may not be possible to satisfy both at once. ]]

 ## Key Authorizations